 The Air Force reflects a modern Australian society and is committed to developing diverse and inclusive teams that contribute to Air Force capability.
 We value the contributions of our people and recognise that our members' combined knowledge, skills and experience are an essential element of our success.

 All job roles in the Air Force are open to women, with equal pay to men.
 The range of jobs are as diverse as the people we employ, including:

 Visit Defence Jobs for more information about careers in the Air Force.

 Initiatives to encourage women in Air Force jobs

-As at January 2019, women represent 22.9% of Air Force personnel and we want to increase this number.
-Air Force continues to focus on a target of 25% for women's participation by 2023.
+As at 1 April 2021, women represent 25.3% of Air Force personnel and we want to increase this number.

 We recognise that women are a largely untapped source of talent, especially in fields considered ‘non-traditional' for women such as technical trades and aircrew roles.

 Significant resources have been allocated to attract and retain Air Force women, including the establishment of a dedicated team in 2009.
 Implemented strategies include:

 - better management of breaks in careers; and

 - improved availability of mentoring and support networks.